Margaret Fernie Eaton: Early life

-Margaret Fernie Eaton was born in Leamington, England on April 22, 1871.
-After she studied under J.B.
-Whitaker in Brooklyn, Eaton attended the Art Students League of New York.
+Margaret Fernie Eaton was born in Leamington, England on April 22, 1871, the daughter of Benjamin James Fernie and Catherine (McNeil) Fernie.
+The family moved in 1878 to New York, where Benjamin Fernie became editor of the Christian Herald.
+Margaret Fernie studied art under J.B.
+Whitaker in Brooklyn and later attended the Art Students League of New York.
 Her instructors there included Harry Siddons Mowbray and Kenyon Cox.
 She also attended Adelphi Academy.

 Career

 Watercolors she made by 1895 are A Little Picture Book, The Clerk and The Story Book.
 In 1898, regarding her ability as a watercolor artist, it was said that she "had a rare talent for the human, and her socialistic studies like The China Painter and Left for Retrimming, show increasing power from year to year—both in sight and technic."